Private Full Day Tour to Easter Island

 About this experience

-This itinerary will allow you to explore the most iconic sights of Easter Island while enjoying the comfort and privacy of an exclusive tour.
-An experienced guide with abundant knowledge, advanced English and a customized itinerary make this private tour to Easter Island worthwhile.
-Visit the best and most iconic sites, such as Rano Raraku, Ahu Akivi and Rano Kau, while learning about the island’s mysterious and vibrant past with your personal guide, all with the convenience of private transportation.
-I hope you enjoy it to the fullest!.
+This itinerary will allow you to explore the most iconic sites of Easter Island while enjoying the comfort and privacy of an exclusive tour.
+An experienced guide with extensive knowledge, advanced English, and a personalized itinerary make this private Easter Island tour truly worthwhile.
+You will visit iconic sites such as Rano Raraku, Ahu Akivi, and Rano Kau, while learning about the island's mysterious and vibrant past from your personal guide, all in the comfort of private transportation.
+I hope you enjoy it to the fullest!

 Available options